-When the Associate Director, People and Culture receives a report, a case management team will be convened to address how the report will be investigated, review the results of the investigation, and determine the university's response.
+When the Director, Student Services receives a report, they will convene a case management team to address how the report will be investigated, review the results of the investigation and determine the university's response.

-The case management team will comprise the Associate Director, People and Culture, the Executive Officer and Associate Vice President, People and Culture, and the Vice Provost, Student and Academic Services.
-Each team member will be provided with a copy of the report which will be kept in a secure location.
+The case management team will comprise the Director, Student Services, the Vice-Provost, Student and Academic Services, and the Executive Officer and Associate Vice-President, People and Culture.
+Each member of the case management team will be provided with a copy of the report which will be kept in a secure location.